freecooperunion/disorientation/_lowdown/direct-action-and-free-cooper-union.md

 - Tuition is not a sustainable financial model for Cooper Union, in addition to being a betrayal of the college's radical mission.
 - Higher education around the world is in dire need of a paradigm shift.
-- The debate about “tuition” at Cooper must engage broader dialogues about social justice, educational reform, debt forgiveness, and alternative organizational models.
+- The debate about “tuition” at Cooper must engage broader dialogues about social justice, student debt, educational reform, and alternative models of governance.

-To this end, we have employed a wide range of tactics including but not limited to: drafting petitions; walking out; hosting summits; producing: memes, satirical websites, art exhibitions, music videos, parades, historical reenactments, and publications; poster bombing, canvassing, culture-jamming, breaking into meetings, leaking documents, dropping banners, talking to press, building barricades, occupying, and visioning.
+To this end, we have employed a wide range of tactics including but not limited to: drafting petitions; walking out; hosting summits; producing memes, satirical websites, art exhibitions, music videos, parades, historical reenactments, and publications; poster bombing, canvassing, culture-jamming, breaking into meetings, leaking documents, dropping banners, talking to press, building barricades, occupying, and visioning.

-_A proposal for an “exhibition” on the 6th floor to be followed by a performance elsewhere, 2013._

-Since Fall 2012, we have advocated for the following demands and principles.
+In December 2012 we issued the following demands:

 ## Demands